Jazz and Blues in New York

-Also a highly regarded venue that specializes in Jazz and Guitar-based music in New York.
+Also a highly regarded venue that specialises in Jazz and Guitar-based music in New York.
 Iridiums booking strategy is “Jazz any instrument, guitar any genre”.
-It has been called the best Jazz club and best guitar club.
-It has remained in business since 1994 with the help of some major renovations throughout the years.
+Known to many as the best Jazz club and best guitar club.
+The Iridium has been in business since 1994 with the help of some major renovations throughout the years.
 It is also possible to eat at the Iridium.

 Smalls Jazz Club

 Smalls Jazz Club, situated in New Yorks Greenwich Village, has a great “underground” feeling.
 It was set up in 1993 and quickly became the place to see rising talents in the New Yorks jazz scene.
 Due to financial difficulties, the club was briefly closed in 2003 but re-opened in early 2006.

 The first set starts at 19:30 and there are two to three sets per night.
 Admission is $20 per person.

 One of the premier jazz clubs in the world Blue Note Jazz has been a cultural institution in Greenwich Village since 1981.
 Blue Note offers music every night 20:00 to 22:30.
 In the weekend there are late night groove series at 00:30 and even Sunday brunch.